zerofudge/ionos-sdk/Readme.md

 On a successfully-delivered REST `POST`, `PUT` or `DELETE` request, the Profitbricks API might send a `Location` header instead of the final resulting response to the requested action.
 This SDK will block on such a response, then continue polling for the final result.
 If a successful result does not come in time, an exception will be thrown.

-This decision was made to allow for easy and agile scripting, as the result matters most of the time, and such a behavior would be needed anyway.
+This was made to allow for easy and agile API scripting, as the result matters most of the time, and such a behavior would be needed anyway.

 For API resources which do not fit into the CRUD scheme, an extra command facade is provided.
 This provides functionality like attaching and detaching storage volumes to virtual servers or associating network interfaces with load balancers.